John William Read

-John Read, music educator, choir director, and composer, was born and raised in Texas.
+John Read, music educator, choir director, and composer, was born on April 25, 1933, and raised in Texas.
 He and his three brothers and two sisters lived in a home where music was an important part of life.
 Both parents were amateur musicians who enjoyed performing when friends and family visited.

 John, like his siblings, learned to play an instrument, becoming proficient both on the baritone horn (euphonium) and trombone.
 He also learned to play piano at an early age, but did not take lessons on a regular basis until he attended college.

 In his sophomore year in high school, he informed the band director that he would not play at the football games because they were on Friday nights.
 Although this meant that he sat in the bleachers all during band practice in the fall, he did play in the pep band and on booster trips during the season when Friday evenings or Saturdays were not involved.
 He also participated in thespian activities during his high school years and had a part in the senior play.

 He and his brother attended Madison College, a self-supporting Seventh-day Adventist school in Tennessee, where music was an important activity.
 Read was active in all the music organizations, studied piano with Sarah Ann Goodge and Sylvia Mitzelfelt, and worked as student assistant with the band director, Harold E. Mitzelfelt.

 Following graduation from MC in 1953 with a B.S. degree in music education, Read taught instrumental music and directed the band for a year at Campion Academy in Loveland, Colorado.
 At the end of that year, he accepted an invitation to teach both band and choir at Shenandoah Valley Academy in New Market, Virginia.
 That summer he took a choral workshop conducted by John Finley Williamson that was both a help and an inspiration when he assumed leadership of the SVA choir that fall.